DEFRA/ffc-grants-eligibility-checker/test/performance/README.md

 docker-compose -f ../../docker-compose.yaml -f docker-compose.jmeter.yaml run --build --rm jmeter-test
 ```

-## Results
+## Reports

-The results CSV and the HTML report are written to the `/test/performance/html_reports` directory, and can be found in the Jenkins workspace after the pipeline completes.
+The results CSV and HTML report are written to `/test/performance/html_reports`.
+Any failures will fail the Jenkins pipeline stage.